zounp/Ryzen5KeepAlive/README.md

 Make sure the tray update period is 5 seconds or more since the stress program runs for 2 seconds.
 This program loads the computer for 2 seconds if the value of loadhigh is below 5.

+Experiences:
+Freezes might be prevented with these settings:

+  usersysload=3

+  loadtimecpu=1